HilmiZul/epkl4-web/README.md

 # e-PKL Web

-Website containing about Praktik Kerja Lapangan, Dasar Hukum, IDUKA and so on.
+Website containing public information about Praktik Kerja Lapangan, Dasar Hukum, IDUKA and so on.

 # Ingredient